Ask a Policeman: Reception

-The film received positive reviews.
+The Monthly Film Bulletin wrote: "Here is a sound farcical situation, and the director turns it to good purpose.
+The film ends particularly well with a chase in the best style: the three policemen, pursuing the smugglers in a stolen bus, find their way on to Brooklands and drive round the course while a race is in progress in the opposite direction.
+The fun is mostly visual and there is little scope for that rather astringent humour of Will Hay's that is the making of his best work."

+Kine Weekly wrote: "The picture takes a little time to warm up – the early gags could have been a little more original – but once it gets going it guys officialdom with spectacular and good humoured spontaneity.
+The audacity of the smugglers and the incredible dumbness of Dudfoot, Albert and Harbottle are the crux of the story as well as the keynote of its ridiculous yet shrewdly cultivated fooling, while the culmination is one of the most thrilling and laughable chases seen on the screen."

 The film has a score of 89% on Rotten Tomatoes and 7.5 out of 10 from IMDb.

 Remakes

 In 1982, comedy duo Cannon and Ball filmed a loose remake of Ask A Policeman, titled The Boys in Blue, which was directed by Val Guest, one of the screenwriters of Ask A Policeman.
 Though not a remake, 2007's Hot Fuzz borrowed the plot device of policemen uncovering organised crime in a sleepy area of rural England.
 The makers of the Indian film Naalu Policeum Nalla Irundha Oorum (2015) have acknowledged Ask a Policeman as an influence on it.